Breaking the Metric Voting Distortion Barrier: Introduction

 \paragraph{The journey to distortion 3 for deterministic rules.} One fruitful line of work on metric distortion, including the original one of \citetstar{DBLP:conf/aaai/AnshelevichBP15,DBLP:journals/ai/AnshelevichBEPS18}, focuses on deterministic social choice rules.
-An immediate lower bound for deterministic rules is $3$ (see \Cref{fig:2v2c}): There are two candidates $\{a, b\}$ and two voters where one voter prefers $a$ to $b$ and the other prefers $b$ to $a$.
+An immediate lower bound for deterministic rules is $3$ (see \Cref{fig:2v2c}): There are two candidates $\{a, b\}$ and two voters {such that} one voter prefers $a$ to $b$ and the other prefers $b$ to $a$.
 Choosing either candidate gives distortion of $3$. \citetstar{DBLP:conf/aaai/AnshelevichBP15,DBLP:journals/ai/AnshelevichBEPS18} also showed that any voting rule selecting from the \emph{uncovered set} (which we will introduce later along with its generalizations), such as the Copeland rule, guarantees an upper bound of $5$.
-This gap between $3$ and $5$ was a tantalizing one and resisted researchers' efforts (e.g. \citepstar{DBLP:conf/sigecom/GoelKM17}) for a few years. \citetnostar{DBLP:conf/ec/MunagalaW19} were the first to reduce the gap: They proposed a novel weighted variant of the uncovered set to improve the upper bound to $2 + \sqrt{5} \approx 4.236$, and also showed that selecting from a novel \emph{matching uncovered set} guarantees a distortion upper bound of $3$.
+This gap between $3$ and $5$ was a tantalizing one and resisted researchers' efforts (e.g.{,} \citepstar{DBLP:conf/sigecom/GoelKM17}) for a few years. \bname{Munagala and Wang} \citetnostar{DBLP:conf/ec/MunagalaW19} were the first to reduce the gap: They proposed a novel weighted variant of the uncovered set to improve the upper bound to $2 + \sqrt{5} \approx 4.236$, and also showed that selecting from a novel \emph{matching uncovered set} guarantees a distortion upper bound of $3$.
 However, they did not manage to show that the set is always non-empty, and left it as a conjecture.
-This conjecture had been studied by many researchers (e.g. \citepnostar{DBLP:conf/aaai/Kempe20a} who identified alternative and additional formulations) since then, until \citetstar{DBLP:conf/focs/GkatzelisHS20}, in their breakthrough result, proved it true. \citetstar{DBLP:conf/focs/GkatzelisHS20} identified the crux of the conjecture and proved the existence of a candidate that satisfies their new simplified conditions, hence showing a distortion upper bound of $3$ for both their novel rule of Plurality Matching and the one of \citetnostar{DBLP:conf/ec/MunagalaW19}.
-This closes the gap for deterministic social choice rules.
-In the impressive work of \citetnostar{DBLP:conf/ijcai/KizilkayaK22}, they proposed the novel, elegant, and practical voting rule Plurality Veto, which is also by itself a one-paragraph constructive proof of the conjecture of \citetnostar{DBLP:conf/ec/MunagalaW19}. \citetnostar{DBLP:journals/corr/abs-2305-19632} further identified other related practical voting rules with distortion $3$ that connects to the \emph{proportional veto core} \citepnostar{moulin1981proportional}, a classical notion in social choice.
+This conjecture had been studied by many researchers (e.g.{,} \bname{Kempe} \citepnostar{DBLP:conf/aaai/Kempe20a} who identified alternative and additional formulations) since then, until \bname{Gkatzelis, Halpern, and Shah} \citetstar{DBLP:conf/focs/GkatzelisHS20}, in their breakthrough result, proved it true. \citetstar{DBLP:conf/focs/GkatzelisHS20} identified the crux of the conjecture and proved the existence of a candidate that satisfies their new simplified conditions, hence showing a distortion upper bound of $3$ for both their novel rule of Plurality Matching and the one of \citetnostar{DBLP:conf/ec/MunagalaW19}.
+This {result} closes the gap for deterministic social choice rules.
+In the impressive work of \bname{Kizilkaya and Kempe} \citetnostar{DBLP:conf/ijcai/KizilkayaK22}, they proposed the novel, elegant, and practical voting rule Plurality Veto, which is also by itself a one-paragraph constructive proof of the conjecture of \citetnostar{DBLP:conf/ec/MunagalaW19}. \bname{Kizilkaya and Kempe} \citetnostar{DBLP:conf/sigecom/Kizilkaya023} further identified other related practical voting rules with distortion $3$ {that have connections to} the \emph{proportional veto core} \citepnostar{moulin1981proportional}, a classical notion in social choice.